Create a webhook automation

 ```

-You can use template strings to inject W\&B data into your payload at the time of execution (as shown in the Teams example above).
+You can use template strings to inject W\&B data into your payload at the time of execution.
+See the [Teams example](#microsoft-teams-notification).

 </Tab>